 B-b-but what about post-workout?

 That’s the exception, right?
-We do advise getting in some good protein after working out, but 80% of the benefit actually comes from the carbohydrates that we recommend having alongside it, and not the protein.
-If you asked me to pick between a sugar shake and a protein shake post-workout I’d pick the sugar shake.
-Especially if it had creatine in it (study).
+Okay so we do advise getting in some good protein after working out, and studies pretty unanimously support the benefits of that (study, study), but a huge part of the benefit actually comes from the calories/carbohydrates that we recommend having alongside it, and not just the protein. (study) In fact, you can build tons of extra muscle just by having carb-filled post-workout shakes without any protein in them at all, especially if they have creatine in them (study).

 Why doesn’t everybody know this then?